patience4711/ESP32-read-APS-inverters/README.md

 ## changelog ##
 version ESP32-ECU_V0_3b:
+* some security updates (maintenance from outside the own network)
 * fine-tuned the pairing process
 * redesigned the important processes to gain more free heap.
 * some cosmetics and small bugs